 - While you are waiting for the CNAME mapping to complete, you can move on to adding the CNAME URL to your Customer Hub settings.
 This setting can be found by going to Admin -> My Portal -> Customer Hub -> Basic Hub Settings tab -> “CNAME Redirect URL”.
 You will need to put your subdomain URL in this field.
 If this step is not completed, your subdomain will not redirect properly.

 - You will need to supply TeamSupport with the SSL certificate for the CName.
-This can be an export of IIS in PFX format.
+This can be an export of IIS and must be in PFX format.
+Here is a link to help change to PFX format if necessary.
 Note that hosting an SSL certificate is limited to customers on our Enterprise plan.
 We strongly advise against using wildcard certificates because of the potential security risks.

 Need more help with this?